-The B2C strategy: How to gain customer trust with preference and consent data management
+The B2C strategy: 3 ways to gain customer trust with preference and consent data management

 According to PWC, 75% of consumers don’t trust businesses when it comes to their personal data.
 When the EU began enforcing the General Data Protection Regulation (GDPR), we entered a new era of tough consumer privacy and data protection laws.
 On the near horizon, California and Brazil will begin enforcing their own versions of these regulations in 2020.